pupba/LangChain-OpenTutorial/docs/16-Evaluations/14-LangSmith-Online-Evaluation.md

 ## Build a Pipeline for Online Evaluations

-The provided Python script defines a class `PDFRAG` and related functionality to set up a retriever-augmented generation (RAG) pipeline for online evaluation of language models.
+The provided Python script defines a class `PDFRAG` and related functionality to set up a RAG(Retriever-Augmented Generation) pipeline for online evaluation of language models.

-### Explain for 'PDFRAG'
+### Explain for `PDFRAG`

 The `PDFRAG` class is a modular framework for: